sunnyshin8/WellLoop-AI/README.md

 5. Open [http://localhost:3000](http://localhost:3000).

 ---
-Built with ❤️ for Snowfest 2025.
+Built with ❤️ by the WellLoop Team.